 Though honesty and transparency undoubtedly help, another good leadership behaviour is to be approachable.
 For many, this seems to come as a natural social skill.
 For others, despite having many other great leadership behaviours, being approachable is something they need to actively work on.

 Actively listen to employees, be attentive and ask open-ended questions.
+The leadership features of Revenue Intelligence can help here.
 Communicate regularly, not just about work matters, but about other things going on in their lives.
 All of these can help employees feel like they can talk to you about anything and know that you’ll take onboard what they say when you do.

 Objectivity or impartiality is an important leadership behaviour.
 We’ve all been guilty of having a colleague we favour, as well as some we definitely don’t.
 Effective leaders are able to examine and understand this bias and make impartial decisions and provide objective feedback regardless of personal preference.